 Cost of Living: 25.2% Lower than the National Average; 12.9% Lower than the State Average

-With a full-time population of about 5,000, and a college of almost 6,000 students, Nelsonville is the very definition of a college town.
+With a full-time population of about 5,000, and a college of almost 6,000 students, Nelsonville is the very definition of an Ohio college town.
 Hocking College, known for its technical programs, is a mere three-minute drive from the picture-perfect downtown.
 With housing costs about 60% less than the national average, students in Nelsonville can live in a prime location without breaking the bank.
 The town’s calendar is chock-full of local events, and a healthy tourism scene contributes to the solid local economy.

 Tiffin University, Heidelberg University

 Cost of Living: 22.8% Lower than the National Average; 10.5% Lower than the State Average